-How does PVH Corp. operate?
+How does PVH Corp. work?

 What Are the Key Operations Driving PVH’s Success?